January 28, 2021

 Fox News

-A Florida legislator wants anyone trying to buy
+wants anyone trying to buy ammunition to

-ammunition to complete an anger management
+complete an anger management program first, in

-example of local lawmakers reaching for
+local lawmakers reaching for

 constitutionally-dubious solutions to the